wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/mock-response-tyk-oas.md

 ##### Step 1: Import OpenAPI Document containing sample responses or schema
 Import your OpenAPI Document (from file, URL or by pasting the JSON into the text editor) configuring the **upstream URL** and **listen path**, and selecting **Auto-generate middleware to deliver mock responses**.

-<br>Selecting this option will cause Tyk Dashboard to check for sample responses or schema in the OpenAPI description and will automatically add the Mock Response middleware for any endpoints that have suitable data.
+Selecting this option will cause Tyk Dashboard to check for sample responses or schema in the OpenAPI description and will automatically add the Mock Response middleware for any endpoints that have suitable data.

 {{< img src="/img/dashboard/api-designer/tyk-oas-mock-auto-options.png" alt="Configuring the OpenAPI document import to create Mock Responses" >}}